clindoe/ML-classses/FakeNewsDetection/README.md

 2. **Lowercase Conversion** - Normalizes text case
 3. **Stopword Removal** - Filters common English words
 4. **Lemmatization** - Reduces words to base forms using WordNetLemmatizer
+5. **Part-of-Speech (POS) Tagging** - Filters adjectives, verbs, and other important parts of speech
-5. **Tokenization** - Splits text into words for processing
+6. **Tokenization** - Splits text into words for processing

-This ensures the model trains on clean, normalized input data.
+This ensures the model trains on clean, normalized input data with linguistically meaningful tokens.

 ---